Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Conclusions

-In view of these results, in section~\ref{sec:interpretation_as_a_model_for_dark_matter} we then discussed some aspects relevant for the interpretation of our theory as a framework for a dark-matter candidate, focusing on its evolution in the early universe.
-In particular, we concentrated on aspects related to phenomena beyond thermodynamic equilibrium, including some that may be of relevance for the production of gravitational waves.
-While a systematic lattice study of several physical quantities mentioned therein for the $\Sp(2)$ theory is beyond the scope of the present work (requiring simulations based on non-trivial generalizations of those that could be used for the equation of state, and demanding a substantial amount of CPU time on supercomputers), we mostly repeated arguments that had already been formulated for dark $\SU(N)$ theories, trying to highlight analogies and differences relevant for the $\Sp(2)$ model.
-All in all, our findings can be summarized by stating that the $\Sp(2)$ theory considered in this work is a viable and potentially interesting dark-matter model.
+Albeit a more systematic lattice study of several physical quantities mentioned in section~\ref{sec:interpretation_as_a_model_for_dark_matter_and_gravitational-wave_production} for the $\Sp(2)$ theory remains beyond the scope of the present work (as it would require simulations based on non-trivial generalizations of those that we performed for the equation of state, and demanding a substantial amount of CPU time on supercomputers), so, as we already mentioned, the results presented in section~\ref{sec:interpretation_as_a_model_for_dark_matter_and_gravitational-wave_production} should be interpreted as benchmark examples, we remark that our approach followed the main arguments that had already been put forward for dark $\SU(N)$ theories, trying to highlight analogies and differences relevant for the $\Sp(2)$ model.
+Our results can also be compared with those obtained using different techniques to study strongly coupled gauge theories, like the gauge/gravity duality~\cite{Maldacena:1997re, Gubser:1998bc, Witten:1998qj}: examples of such studies, with a particular focus on the spectrum of gravitational waves, include those reported in refs.~\cite{Bigazzi:2020avc, Ares:2020lbt}.
+All in all, our findings can be summarized by stating that the $\Sp(2)$ theory considered in this work is a viable and potentially interesting dark-matter model, and that, depending on the value of the energy scale characterizing the model, the gravitational-wave spectrum produced at its first-order deconfinement/confinement phase transition could have a potentially observable signature, which could reveal important information on the early stages of the universe evolution.